sciapp/gr/lib/grm/grplot/README.md

 Possible parameters for the imshow plot are:

 1. `colormap` or `cmap`: This parameter defines the colormap to be used.
 The default is 44 (viridis).
 2. `grplot`: This parameter is there for the consistency between the plot types `contour`, `contourf`, `heatmap`, `imshow`, `marginal_heatmap`, `surface`, `wireframe`.
-When set the data is displayed in the same order by all of these types where in general the imshow plot would be flipped.
+If set the data is displayed in the same order by all of these types where in general the imshow plot would be flipped.
 The value can be either 0 or 1 where the value if not otherwise set is always 1.
 3. `x_flip`: This parameter defines whether the x-axis is flipped or not.
 4. `y_flip`: This parameter defines whether the y-axis is flipped or not.